 In the Kingdom of Fife, there are currently 49 golf courses from which to choose.
 They are all within easy reach of the St Andrews hotel and guest house accommodation centre.
 These courses offer a variety of heathland, parkland and links type golf.
 Courses such as Lundin Links, Leven, Crail, Ladybank, Scotscraig, Kingsbarns and Elie are all on your doorstep.
-A map showing the location of all Fife's Golf Courses can be seen here.
-For bookings, Tee Times and more information visit the official site for all St Andrews' golf courses here.
+A map showing the location of.
+For bookings, Tee Times and more information visit

 There is a very special atmosphere in "The Auld Grey Toon of St Andrews".
 A pilgrims city 600 hundred years ago and known as "The Metropolis of Golf" in the 17th century, the visitor soon becomes aware of the layers of antiquity which surround this most famous of Scottish cities.